Configure Jira

 Purpose in Exposure Response Custom Context Atlassian Documentation "ASSIGNABLE_USER" User Validation Ensures the dedicated integration user is a valid assignee within the project, which is often a prerequisite for using "ASSIGN_ISSUES".
 Assignable User Permissions "ASSIGN_ISSUES" Work Assignment Allows the integration to assign the newly created ticket to the designated user or group specified in the Initiative configuration.
 Assign Issues Permissions "BROWSE_PROJECTS" Visibility Allows the integration to read and confirm the existence of the configured Jira project and its Issue Types.
 Browse Projects Permissions "CREATE_ISSUES" Ticket Creation Required to automatically generate new tickets for findings that match the Initiative's criteria (the "combination").

 Create Issues Permissions "EDIT_ISSUES" Status Synchronization Enables Tenable to update key fields, push risk data (like VPR), and change the ticket status (e.g., from Resolved to Resurfaced).
 Edit Issues Permissions "LINK_ISSUES" Audit Trail Creates the essential link between the Tenable finding and the corresponding Jira ticket, enabling the Ticket Log functionality.
-Link Issues Permissions -
+Link Issues Permissions "MODIFY_REPORTER" Ticket Creation Required to automatically generate new tickets for findings that match the initiative's criteria.
+Browse Project Permissions "USER_PICKER" Ticket Creation Often referred to as Browse Users or similar, this option allows a user to search for and select other users or groups from a directory.
+Browse Project Permissions -

 A Jira project with the following fields enabled for issues: